A beautiful nature sound recording – Pied Butcherbirds in the Australian Outback

 The recording we made of the butcherbirds in Ormiston Gorge features on the opening and closing tracks of our album ‘Spirit of the Outback’.

 In the outback, birdsong can often be heard all night, especially around the time of the full moon.
 I have never heard this phenomenon anywhere else, day birds typically being silent during the night hours.
-But in the outback, magpies, butcherbirds, honeyeaters and willie wagtails can often be heard singing across a spectral landscape.
+But in the outback, magpies, butcherbirds, honeyeaters and willie wagtails can often be heard singing across a starlit landscape.
 And what makes their songs particularly haunting is that, as the birds rest, their night calls are languid, slow and unhurried.

 This nocturnal birdsong obliges the nature sound recordist to remain on duty all night!